The PJ Project has one simple aim, to help keep kids warm in winter!

 how you can get involved

-Donate $50 and we'll deliver PJs, a blanket and hot water bottle too.
+Donate $50 and we'll deliver PJs, a blanket and a hot water bottle too.

-We're excited to partner with The Warehouse Group again in 2025 to deliver even more warmth to Kiwi kids across the country.
+We were thrilled to partner with The Warehouse Group again in 2026 to deliver even more warmth to families across New Zealand.

 Please note, the register button isn't to recieve PJs.
-If you'd like your organisation to be on the waitlist, please email pjproject@kindness.org.nz
+If you'd like your organisation to be on the waitlist to recieve pyjamas for your tamariki,

 "Nana has care of her grandchildren and was blown away by the fact the pjs were brand new, how soft they were and how excited her mokopuna were to receive them.
 She shared with me that they rushed to get into the shower so that they could put their new pjs on.
 They were also able to sleep in their own beds rather than bed share because they were warm enough with the extra layer the pjs provided.
 Your generosity is having an immediate impact on our whānau".